 So imagine our delight that the seafood the Fish Camp Company brought in to us was the best we could hope for.
 Why?
 Because their seafood was perfect examples of themselves, we learned, because they had been properly handled and cared for from catch to arrival at in our kitchen.
 We enjoy meeting folks that honor the circle of life that they become part of when they embark on a fishing trip, or clam dig, or go crabbing, and even the smoking of their catch.

 So to close the circle on this, we asked John if he might write up his rules for fishing to ensure good results!
 He did and we have nothing more to add–great job, John!
-And thank you for sharing this information!!
+And thank you for sharing your delightful fish and this valuable information!!

 This is John and his story.